cernops/puppet-slurm/README.md

   Integer $slurmctld_port = 6817,
 )
 ```
-Setup the firewall for the headnode type.
+Setup the firewall for the headnode.

 ## slurm::workernode
 ```
 class slurm::workernode ()
 ```
-Setup, configure and installs the workernode type.
+Setup, configure and installs the workernode.

 ### slurm::workernode::setup